IT21045912/DreamBookings/README.md

 # DreamBookings
-This is a Website for Tourist Management System.This website conatians all main functions.<br>
+This is a Website for Tourist Management System.This website conatians all main functions.This Project is done for SLIIT Year 1 Semester 2 IWT Module<br>
 Technologies Used:
 <ul>
 <li>Php</li>